diogro/expressionVariance-manuscript/main.md

 1. SI figure 2 - Proportion of gene regions made up of ChromHMM chromatin states for genes in the top and bottom 5% of the across-study mean rank metric.

-1. SI figure 3 - Scree plot showing variance explained by each PC of the across-study Spearman correlation matrix in gene expresion standard deviations.
+1. SI figure 3 - Scree plot showing variance explained by each PC of the across-study Spearman correlation matrix of gene expresion standard deviations.

 1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.